cantaro86/hpc-user-guide/appunti-HPC.md

 Once a node is allocated with `salloc` or by submitting a `sbatch` script, it is possible to connect to it from another terminal via `ssh`.

 ⚠ Use SSH only for debugging purposes.
-Do not use applications directly on the node because they are not managed by SLURM.
-You should always use `srun` to launch jobs.
+Do not run applications directly inside a compute node (if you entered the node by ssh) because they are not managed by SLURM.
+You should always launch jobs inside a slurm allocation.

 ## QOS (unlock more GPUs)